 Spiritual formation is a lifelong journey of commitment to cultivate faith, hope, and love in relationship to God and neighbor.
 Flossmoor Community Church has long been known as a church that nurtures and encourages people of all ages by giving them opportunities to be formed by an authentic experience of God and an attitude of concern for all humankind.
 Thus we intend all aspects of our Christian life together—worship, education, fellowship, congregational care, outreach to the world—to contribute to the formation of the community of faith we share.

 Since spiritual formation takes place in different ways at each stage of life, our staff responds to the uniqueness of each age, providing developmentally appropriate ministries at each level.
 These ministries are: Children’s Ministries, Youth Ministries, Adult Ministries.
-Each of these ministries has a staff member.
 An age-appropriate biblical foundation is a common thread connecting these ministries.

 We believe that relationship is central to spiritual formation.
 A relationship to God can be found in personal spiritual pilgrimages that we share in, and find support from, our community of faith.
 At all ages, forming friendships and serving together allows us to experience God in and through others.
 By the stirring of the Holy Spirit, we are formed—and eventually transformed—by God’s presence in Jesus Christ such that we grow in our relationships not only with those we know, but also with strangers and even enemies beyond our familiar partners in faith.